 How Do I Make This Recipe Gluten Free?

-Serve the tagine over rice instead of couscous to make it gluten free.
+Serve the vegetable tagine over rice instead of couscous to make it gluten free.

 Is This Recipe Really Vegan?

-If you substitute maple syrup for the honey, the recipe is vegan.
+If you substitute maple syrup for the honey, the this Vegetable Tagine is vegan.
 You can also omit the sweetener if you prefer.
 It will alter the flavour but the tagine is still delicious.

 A Quick and Easy Vegetable Tagine